zhaob5/zhaob5.github.io/_pages/about.md

 In July 2023, I joined Nautilus X-Ray, an innovative medical imaging startup in Las Vegas dedicated to redefining the future of E-Beam CT technology.
 As a Staff Engineer, I contribute to pioneering hardware design, validation, testing, and optimization, working alongside a team of exceptional talent.
 Together, we are driven to create an ultra-fast, game-changing CT imaging platform that integrates cutting-edge advancements to transform the landscape of medical diagnostics.

-Our latest work, "<i>Developing a Novel X-Ray Source and a 6th Generation Ultra-Fast and General-Purpose CT</i>", will be presented at Annual Meeting of the Radiological Society of North America (RSNA) 2025, showcasing our breakthrough approach in CT system design and imaging performance.
+Our latest work, "<i>Developing a Novel X-Ray Source and a 6th Generation Ultra-Fast and General-Purpose CT</i>", will be presented at Annual Meeting of the Radiological Society of North America ([RSNA 2025](https://www.rsna.org/annual-meeting)), showcasing our breakthrough approach in CT system design and imaging performance.